spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-dynamic.md

   </InfoBox>

-10. Copy the IAM role ARN from AWS Account B.
+10. Copy the IAM role ARN from the AWS Account B.

 11. Switch back to Palette, where you were configuring the new backup location.
 Paste the copied IAM role ARN into the **ARN** field.